Sessile: A flower without a stalk. Example-Achyranthes

 2. Corolla: It is the second Whorl of the flower which is composed of petals.Usually it is thin, brightly coloured, scented with nectaries glands to attract the insects for cross-pollination.

 3. Androceium: It represents the male reproductive whorl of the flower.
 It comprises stamens.
 Each stamen has usually a filament, anther and connective.
 Each anther consists of two lobes.
-Each lobe further consists of two chambers, which are called the pollen-sacs. thus, there are four pollen sacs in each anther.
+Each lobe further consists of two chambers, which are called pollen-sacs. thus, there are four pollen sacs in each anther.
 Each pollen sac produces a large number of pollen grains.The pollen grains are the male gamets.

 4. Gynoecium: Gynoecium is the innermost whorl of the flower and comprises the female organs called carpels.
 Each gynoecium or pistil consists of the three parts: ovary, style and stigma.
 The swollen basal part of the pistil is called ovary.The ovary may have one or more locules.
 Each locule is provided with one or more ovules on placentae.
 On maturity after fertilization ovary develops into fruits and ovules develops into seeds.
 Above the ovary the carpel is protuded into a long or short style.
 The style ends with a round, sticky stigma.
 During pollination, the pollen grains are deposited on the stigma.